Sip delicious cocktails with your friends on Toronto’s hotel rooftop patios with a view.

 Raise a glass on The Broadview Hotel’s humbly named, Rooftop Bar.
 You’ll be mesmerized by its stunning views of the Toronto skyline, elegant art deco furnishings—think velvet and gold accents—and ample square footage (great for physical distancing).
 Treat yourself to this feast for the eyes, palate and soul.
 Currently, The Rooftop Bar is accepting reservations for outdoor seating as stated in The Broadview Hotel’s health and safety guide.

-The Sangria on Tap.
-Need we say more?
+The bubbly Thyme for a Spritz cocktail.
 Couple it with the well-seasoned Sweet & Spicy Edamame and voilà!

 Need a rooftop patio for boozy brunch or TGIF happy hour that wins you points in good taste?
 The Drake Hotel’s Sky Yard is a stylish staple in Toronto’s West End that offers more than your typical skyline views.
 This rooftop oasis is decked out from floor to ceiling, with vibrant murals and funky light fixtures—even the pillows are on point as every detail is accounted for.
 It’s one of Toronto’s most popular brunch spots, with good reason!
 The Sky Yard is currently open, with safety protocols in place.

 Take a break from pumpkin spice, even if just for an afternoon.
 Celebrate the start of fall with a spiced and bold Old Fashioned instead!